Call us now:

 The process of setting up a company in Thailand begins with the legal recognition of the business entity through a certificate of incorporation in Thailand.
 This document, issued by the Department of Business Development (DBD), is the official proof that the company has been properly registered under Thai law.
 It is governed by the Civil and Commercial Code of Thailand, particularly Book III, Title XXII, which provides the legal framework for partnerships and companies.

-Section 1096 to Section 1273 of the Civil and Commercial Code outlines the fundamental provisions for forming private limited companies, with Section 1111 specifically stating that a limited company only comes into legal existence once registered with the DBD.
-This legislative base ensures that the incorporation process follows strict legal requirements intended to protect both founders and third parties.
+Sections 1096 to 1273 of the Civil and Commercial Code outline the provisions for forming private limited companies, with Section 1111 stating that a company only gains legal existence once registered with the DBD.
+This ensures the incorporation process follows strict legal requirements to protect founders and third parties.

-For foreign investors, it is also important to consider the Foreign Business Act B.E.
-2542, which restricts certain business activities to Thai nationals unless specific exemptions or licenses apply.
-In certain cases, the Investment Promotion Act B.E.
-2520 and the Treaty of Amity between the United States and Thailand may also influence the ability of a foreigner to hold shares in a Thai company.
-As such, obtaining a certificate of incorporation in Thailand is not just an administrative formality—it is a crucial legal milestone backed by a well-defined legislative infrastructure.
+For foreign investors, the Foreign Business Act B.E.
+2542 restricts certain business activities to Thai nationals unless exemptions or licenses apply.
+The Investment Promotion Act B.E.
+2520 and the U.S.–Thailand Treaty of Amity may also influence a foreigner’s ability to hold shares in a Thai company.
+Obtaining a certificate of incorporation in Thailand is not just an administrative formality, but a vital legal step backed by a well-defined legislative framework.

 Table of Contents